top of page

 County requires building permits.

 Click HERE for shoreland alteration facts sheet.

-Click HERE to download
+Click HERE to download the complete Crow Wing County Land Use Ordinance.
 In the Land Use Ordinance document, check out sections 11.20

 (page 51) through 12.0 (page 55).